sateffen/poc-scrollbar/README.md

     * Description: This option tells the scrollbars not to interact with mouse and touch.
 This way you can disable scrolling with holding the scrollbars, so it's just an indicator, nothing interactive.
     * Default: false
-* useInterval
+* useMutationObserver
     * Type: Boolean
-    * Description: Tells the observer to use an interval to check the container for changes regulary.
-This option disables the MutationObserver, and should help you if you experience a huge load with the MutationObserver.
+    * Description: Tells the scrollbar to use mutation observers instead of an interval to check for changes to the DOM.
+    This saves you some CPU power.

+    **WARNING**: You have to call *destroy* by yourself when using this, because the mutation observer can't observe removing the element.
+For details see the "[Good to know](https://github.com/sateffen/poc-scrollbar#good-to-know)" section below.
     * Default: false
 * checkInterval
     * Type: Number
-    * Description: This option depends on *useInterval*.
-If *useInterval* is false (default), this tells the debounce time for the mutation observer to wait, after the last DOM update has happend.
-If *useInterval* is true, this tells the time for the interval to check for updates to the DOM.
+    * Description: This option depends on *useMutationObserver*.
+If *useMutationObserver* is false (default), this tells the interval time between mutation checks.
+If *useMutationObserver* is true, this tells the debounce time after a mutation has occured
     * Default: 300
 * disableXScrolling
     * Type: Boolean